shadow/shadow/docs/system_configuration.md

 ### User Limits

-You may need to raise the number of maximum number of user processes allowed in `/etc/security/limits.conf`.
+You may need to raise the maximum number of user processes allowed in `/etc/security/limits.conf`.
 For example, user limits can be removed with the
 lines: